smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 149          6.2         3.4          5.4         2.3  virginica
     ## 150          5.9         3.0          5.1         1.8  virginica

-That was a lot of output!
+That was a lot of output\!
 Can limit rows with head()

 ``` r
 head(iris)